Professional Development Grants

 Who can apply for a Professional Development Program Grant?

 Agricultural professionals such as Cooperative Extension, NRCS, FSA, and other USDA staff, ag consultants, non-governmental organizations, farmer trainers and other as professionals are eligible to apply for a Professional Development Program Grant.

 There is no funding cap for projects.
 To fund a broad portfolio of projects, priority will be given to those less than $80,000.
 The PDP Grant generally funds three to four training projects.

-1. Project outcomes must focus on developing sustainable agriculture systems or moving existing systems toward sustainability, as defined in the 1990 Farm Bill.
+- Projects outcomes must focus on developing sustainable ag systems or moving existing systems toward sustainability.